timmycodes88/router-pro/README.md

 # Created by TimmyCodes88

-This is a Project designed to outline how to effectively use APIs, loaders, actions and handle Errors with Routes.
+This is a Project designed to outline how to effectively use APIs, loaders, actions and handle errors with Routes.
 Then also how to pass the Data & Page Functions Cleanly with hooks and Full JSDoc Coverage